mohmiim/MLIntroduction/session-7/README.md

     model.add(LeakyReLU(alpha=DISC_LEAKY_ALPHA))
 ~~~~

-Time to update our discriminator model by increasing the conv block to deal witht he bigger input image and update the input to reflect the correct image input
+Time to update our discriminator model by increasing the convolution block to deal with the bigger input image and update the input to reflect the correct image input

 ~~~~{.python}
 from tensorflow.keras.models import Sequential